maythamfahmi/CryptoNet/README.md

 [![Nuget](https://img.shields.io/nuget/v/cryptonet?style=social)](https://www.nuget.org/packages/CryptoNet/) is latest version and are maintained.

-List of features:
-- RSA asymmetric encryption.
-- AES symmetric encryption.
+CryptoNet v3:

+- RSA: Asymmetric cryptographic algorithm used for secure data transmission and digital signatures.
+- AES: Symmetric cryptographic algorithm used for fast and secure data encryption.
+- DSA: Asymmetric cryptographic algorithm used for digital signatures

+CryptoNet Extensions v3:

 - RSA PEM exporting and importing.
 - Support for X509Certificate2.
-- Ability to encrypt and decrypt text, and files like images, word, excel, etc.
+- Ability to encrypt and decrypt text, and files like images, word, excel, and any byte content.
-- Cross-platform compatible with Windows, Linux, and iOS.
+- **Cross-platform compatible** with Windows, Linux, and iOS.

 ## Issues